8ctopus/sciter-analytics/README.md

 # sciter in-app analytics

-This is a [sciter.js](https://sciter.com/) package for in-app analytics.
+This is a [sciter.js](https://sciter.com/) package designed for in-app analytics.

-The general idea is to record what users do within the application in order to optimize the user experience within the app.
+The primary goal is to track user interactions within the application to gain insights that help enhance the overall user experience.
+By analyzing user behavior, we can optimize the app's functionality and design to better meet user needs.

 Two types of events are recorded: